 The FC Barcelona star created their winner in a 1-0 victory over Switzerland in the round of 16.
 Messi scored the decisive goal in a 1-0 extra-time win against Belgium in the quarter-final.

-After a goalless draw with the Netherlands in the last four, Argentina progressed thanks to a penalty shootout win.
+After a goalless draw with the Netherlands in the last four, Argentina progressed to the final thanks to a penalty shootout win.
 However, the tournament ended in disappointment after a 1-0 extra-time loss to Germany.

 Messi’s international misery was compounded a year later when Argentina lost to Chile on penalties in the Copa America final.
 After history repeated itself in the 2016 edition of the tournament, Messi announced his retirement from international football.

-The pair tied the knot in 2017 in a luxury hotel named Hotel City Center in their hometown Rosario.
+Lionel and Antonela got married in June 2017 in a luxury hotel called Hotel City Center in their hometown of Rosario.

-• Lionel scored a world record 91 goals in the calendar year 2012.
+• Lionel scored a world-record 91 goals in the calendar year of 2012.

-• Messi was 16 years, four months, and 23 days old when he made his Barça first-team debut in a friendly against Jose Mourinho’s Porto.
+• Messi was 16 years, four months, and 23 days old when he made his FC Barcelona first-team debut in a friendly against Jose Mourinho’s Porto side.
 He made two assists and scored two goals.